Homelessness in Seattle: Responses

 As of 2018, the estimated total cost of homelessness in the region was estimated at one billion dollars per year, including medical, police, and all nonprofit and governmental efforts at all levels.
 This number is unverified.
 The City of Seattle 2020 budget directly allocated $80 million for the Division of Homeless Strategy and Investment.

 The City of Seattle, King County, and the United Way of King County are the participants in the Seattle and King County Coalition on Homelessness.
-In April 2021, the voter initiative Charter Amendment Measure 29, known as Compassion Seattle proposed to amend the Seattle charter adding a clause which requires the municipal administration to allocate at least 12% of its general financial budget to human services.
+In April 2021, the voter initiative Charter Amendment Measure 29, known as Compassion Seattle, proposed to amend the Seattle charter adding a clause that requires the municipal administration to allocate at least 12% of its general financial budget to human services.
 They are combining and coordinating efforts to respond to and end homelessness, while spending carefully.
-From 2010 to 2020 the King County added 67,000 units to the 112,000 lost due to the growth of rental canons which overcome the 80 percent of area median income (about $23,000 per year for a family of four in 2017).
+From 2010 to 2020 King County added 67,000 units to the 112,000 lost due to the growth of rental canons which overcome the 80 percent of area median income (about $23,000 per year for a family of four in 2017).

 Share/Wheel is a self-help organization run by many homeless residents of Seattle.
 Share/Wheel has created 4 tent cities through the years.
-The first Tent City set up in 1990 at the Goodwill Games.
+The first Tent City was set up in 1990 at the Goodwill Games.
 It later became a self-managed homeless shelter at a Metro bus barn.
 It eventually moved to the Aloha Inn and created a self-managed transitional housing program.
 Tent City 2 was established on Beacon Hill in what would later become known as The Jungle, against the objections of the City of Seattle.
 Eviction notices were posted on the tents on July 2.
-Four days later on July 6, while most of the residents met with City Council member Peter Steinbrueck (who was attempting to delay action against the settlement), the police bulldozed the camp site and private possessions.
+Four days later on July 6, while most of the residents met with City Council member Peter Steinbrueck (who was attempting to delay action against the settlement), the police bulldozed the campsite and private possessions.

 Tent City 3 was created on March 31, 2000, on private land.
 The police did not intervene, but the City of Seattle sued the host over unpaid permit fees.
 Share/Wheel and the City of Seattle settled out of court with a consent decree after a Superior Court judge warned the City that it would lose the case.
 Tent City 3 moves from location to location every 60–90 days.
 Tent City 4 split from Tent City 3 and shifts from place to place on the East side of Lake Washington.
-Tent cities shelter homeless persons who can not or do not wish to attend a public shelter for various reasons.
+Tent cities shelter homeless persons who cannot or do not wish to attend a public shelter for various reasons.
 The City of Seattle did not approve of these tent cities.

 There were other encampments in the Seattle area: